wpswings/points-and-rewards-for-woocommerce/readme.txt

 * Create a membership program to reward loyal customers with exclusive offers
 * Track the points transaction of every customer with a point log report
 * Manually update the points of your customers from the points table feature
-* Notify customers through email for every point’s transaction
+* Notify customers through email for every point transaction
 * Offer reward points in different languages with WPML Multilingual support
 * Change the point value for the order total and cart redemption
-* Assign a similar point value to all simple products with global point assign feature
+* Assign a similar point value to all simple products with a global point assign feature
 * Offer a specific number of points for a set price range of the order value
 * Hooks to extend the points tab for admin

-== PLUGIN MEETS YOUR REQUIREMENT, SO ==
+== POINTS AND REWARDS PLUGIN MEETS YOUR REQUIREMENT, SO ==

 [**Download Now!!**](https://downloads.wordpress.org/plugin/points-and-rewards-for-woocommerce.zip)